-We performed several experiments using a T10I4D100K (average of 10 items per transaction, average of 4 items per interesting set, 10K attributes and 100K transactions) synthetic data set.
-The data set was generated using the IBM Quest data generator.
-Two sets of experiments were undertaken with four different algorithms namely Boolean WARM (BWARM), Fuzzy WARM (FWARM), Classical Apriori ARM and Classical WARM shown in the results below:
+We performed several experiments using a T10I4N10KD100k (average of 10 items per transaction, average of 4 items per interesting set, 1000 attributes and 100,000 transactions/records) artificial data set.
+The data set was actually generated using the IBM Quest data generator.
+The data is a transactional database containing 100K records and 10K items.
+Two sets of experiments were undertaken with four different algorithms ramely Weighted ARM, Fuzzy WARM, Classical Apriori ARM and Classical WARM shown in the results below:

-1. In the first experiment we tested algorithms using both boolean and fuzzy datasets and compared the outcome with classical ARM and WARM algorithms.
-Experiments show (i) the number of frequent sets generated (using four algorithms), (ii) the number of rules generated (using weighted confidence) and (iii) execution time using all four algorithms.

-2. Comparison of execution times using different weighted supports and data sizes.
+- 1. In the first experiment we tested using both boolean and fuzzy datasets and compared the outcome with classical ARFM and WARM algorithms.
+The results show quite similar behaviour to classical ARM.
+Results are better than WARM because we consider the whole itemset space (pool) to generate frequent items unlike the pre- or post-processing WARM approaches.
+Experiments show (i) the number of frequent sets generated (using four algorithms), (ii) the number of rules generated (using weighted confidence) and (iii) execution time using all four algorithms. - 2.
+Comparison of execution times using different weighted supports and data sizes.

-7.1.
+6.1.
 Experiment One: (Quality Measures)

-For experiment one, the T10I4D100K dataset described above was used with weighted attributes.
+For experiment one, the T10I4D100K dataset described above was used with 50 weighted attributes.
 Each item is assigned a weight range between [0..1].
 With fuzzy dataset each attribute is divided into five different fuzzy sets.
 Figure 3 shows the number of frequent itemsets generated using (i) weighted boolean dataset and (ii) with weighted quantitative attributes with fuzzy partitions (iii) classical ARM with boolean dataset and (iv) and WARM with weighted boolean datasets.
 A range of support thresholds was used.